telerik/xamarin-forms-docs/controls/signaturepad/overview.md

 * **Display signature** in your mobile and desktop application.

-* [Configure the stroke thickness and color of the signature]({%slug signaturepad-configuration%}) to achieve the exact look and feel.
+* [Configure the stroke thickness and stroke color of the signature]({%slug signaturepad-configuration%}) to achieve the desired look.

 * [Save the signature as an image]({%slug signaturepad-saving-options%}) in different formats (**Png** or **Jpeg**).
 In addition the Saving API allows you to set the image's quality and scale factor.
 Also you have the option to change the stroke color and thickness of the signature when saving it as an image.